The Ugly Move by the Royal Family That Further Unites Kate Middleton and Lady Di

 Reactions of the British to the Post

-The criticisms were quick to arrive.
+Criticism was quick to arrive.
 For many followers of the Royal Family, the omission of Lady Di and Kate Middleton was an unforgivable mistake.
-Both are two of the most beloved figures of the British monarchy, and their absence on such a special day did not go unnoticed.
+Both are two of the most beloved figures of the British monarchy and their absence on such a special day did not go unnoticed.

 The comments on the post reflected the public's disappointment: "I can't find the Princess of Wales among them," wrote one user.
 Another added: "I'm sad because I don't see the Princess of Wales, either of them."
 The discontent was evident, and many wondered why the English Royal House decided to ignore them in their tribute.